AuDigitalHealth/lingo/README.md

 # ⚠️ WARNING

-Over the next couple of months this repo will be undergoing a rename to Lingo, alongside this a lot of the configuration properties, and routes to files will change from /snomio & .snomio. to /lingo and .lingo., if you intend on contributing, this is likely to affect you.
+Over the next couple of months this repo will be undergoing a rename to Lingo.

+Alongside this a lot of the configuration properties, and routes to files will change from **/snomio** and **.snomio.** to **/lingo** and **.lingo.**

+If you intend on contributing, this is likely to affect you.

 ## Getting Started